bootladder/blogposts/goodposts/2021-06-01-firmware-upgrade-patterns.md

 In order to do this you need some stuff, probably out of scope for your Firmware Engineer, eg. UI widgets, backend code.

 * Storage and indexing of images:  web server with consistent URL and file naming convention
 * Tool removal.
 You can't use JTAG adapters because they're too expensive.
+It's more like 1 per developer, not 1 per target.
   Remove the tool and solve the resulting problems.
 * Automation pipeline.
 Jenkins or whatever.
 Reduce friction in the long cycles.